 - The University of London Housing Services assists students who are not housed within the university residences.

 UCL is on the trimester system.
 Amherst students may study for the full academic year or the two spring terms.
 Students studying at UCL for the full year may expect to receive eight Amherst credits; spring students typically receive four Amherst credits.
-Below are some sample course selections.

-Sample Course Selections:
+Sample Course Plans:

-Full academic year (sample version)
+1. Full academic year

 Fall (1st term):Biochemistry BIOC2001 or BIOC2002 + 1 science elective + 1 non-science courseOR2 science electives + 2 non-science courses